Skip to main content

 • Conclusion A church cannot treat living as a burden as normal, spiritual, or exempt for leaders, because the apostolic tradition that corrects disorder is itself a ministerial example of non burdening labor

 This is why it is not safe to reduce the chapter to some members were lazy.
+The disorder is created by example, ministers set the example.
 Paul anchors discipline in the visible ministerial pattern he calls tradition.

 2) Apostolic example as a generative rule in the church